Updated September 5th, 2020 with Crimzon Clover movestrip

 I’ve been informed that SEGA type instruction space (visible area) is 480 x 75 mm.
 If you have Photoshop available, create a new 3oo dpi document with that size, open up one of my .png files, crop away the sides (with the pink strips) but keep the white above and below, press ctrl+A, ctrl+C, switch to your new SEGA size document and press ctrl+V. Use ctrl+T (Free transform) to resize it until it just fills the horizontal width then use the arrow keys to align it vertically.
 Press ENTER when you’re done.
 Remember to keep your shift key pressed while re-sizing as to keep the aspect ratio of the strip or it will look bad.

 Watch this page for updates.
 One day that elusive game you love might turn up.
 I will update the news page as well, along with my Twitter page (www.twitter.com/emphatic001) when I do.
-The files were hosted on MegaUpload, but they were closed down and I now host these files on this website.
-Hopefully I won’t run out of space. :/
+The files were hosted on MegaUpload, but they were closed down and I now host these files on this website and we manage correctly the accessibility of it with the top and updated website accessibility checklist, to make sure everything is on orde Hopefully I won’t run out of space. :/

-Storm Blade (Arcade) by VISCO – custom English strip
+Storm Blade (Arcade) by VISCO – custom English movestrip

 Do-Donpachi DAI-OU-JOU (Arcade) by AMI / CAVE – Custom English strip